-The evaluation of the review subcommittees will govern the selection of Research Council Seed Grants, based on the information submitted by the deadline of Friday, October 26, 2012.
-Announcement of awards will be made in early January 2013.
+The evaluation of the review subcommittees will govern the selection of Research Council Seed Grants, based on the information submitted by the deadline of Wednesday, October 16, 2013.
+Announcement of awards will be made in early January 2014.

 The Vice President for Research will make the final decision on the grants based upon the Research Council’s evaluations.
 The evaluative comments will be shared as constructive feedback, if requested.
 The criteria upon which the evaluation of proposals is based are:

 1. CLARITY AND QUALITY OF THE PROPOSAL: